-ENGL 3610 Creative Nonfiction Writing......3 An intensive course in writing with an emphasis on clear, direct prose.
+ENGL 3610 Creative Nonfiction Writing3 An intensive course in writing with an emphasis on clear, direct prose.
 Particular consideration is placed on voice development, documenting personal experience, and writing as exploration of self and faith.
 Prerequisites: ENGL 1111, ENGL 1112.
 (Offered fall semesters, odd years.)

-ENGL 3630 Short Story Writing......3 The techniques and process of writing fiction with emphasis on the short story.
+ENGL 3630 Short Story Writing3 The techniques and process of writing fiction with emphasis on the short story.
 Readings in published short stories and essays on the art of fiction.
 Students will write fiction and related forms (journals, autobiography).
 Prerequisites: ENGL 1111, ENGL 1112.
 (Offered spring semesters, odd years.)

-literature.
+An in-depth study of creative writing technique specific to children's literature.
+Participants will become familiar with current trends in children's literature, imitate a favorite author's work, read and discuss major children's novels, and draft/workshop/compose twenty pages of original children's literature.
 Prerequisites: ENGL 1111, ENGL 1112.
 (Offered spring semesters, even years.)

-ENGL 3650 Outdoor and Nature Writing ......3 A writing workshop focused on the study of models and technique specific to writing about experiences in the outdoors in various genres.
+ENGL 3650 Outdoor and Nature Writing......3 A writing workshop focused on the study of models and technique specific to writing about experiences in the outdoors in various genres.
 Models include Thoreau, Muir, and Dillard.
 Emphasis is on description, personal expression, and voice.
 Out-of-classroom field trips and small fees may be required.
 Prerequisites: ENGL 1111, ENGL 1112.
 (Offered by department discretion.)